hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 * If the EC2 instance is still running from the migration process, run `shutdown` on it to get a new instance created.
 * Return to the original hostname used for the cluster.

+## Simple Upgrade (Recommended)

+For users that did not significantly change the reference terraform modules used to deploy the AMI, there is a simplified migration procedure that can be used.

+For users that modified the terraform modules, you're free to follow the simplified steps as well, but you'll likely need to modify some terraform modules again to match the modifications you did in the past.

+If you want to do this procedure, head to the [Simplified Migration Page](./simplified-migration.html).

 ## Preflight

 Before you begin, you'll need to prepare data files and a Linux instance.